 Picking Up Steam

-We currently sell our beer to over 240 licensees in the GTA and beyond, including our core brands, small batch and cask beers such as Stationmaster’s Stout, Tracklayer’s Kolsch, West Toronto Weizen, and Local Option Lager.
-Such demand was straining the capacity of our Cawrtha Avenue brewery.
+We currently sell our beer to over 150 licensees in the GTA and beyond, including our core brands, small batch and cask beers such as Stationmaster’s Stout, Junction Road Black Lager, West Toronto Weizen, and Trainspotter Craft Lager.
+Such demand was straining the capacity of our Cawthra Avenue brewery.
 Our ambitions for Junction Craft Brewing had also outgrown our well-used and much-loved original location.
 In 2016, we found our new home, a bit of a fixer upper.

 The 150 Symes Road location was originally a City of Toronto Incinerator (or “Destructor”), built in 1934 under the watchful eye of RC Harris, Toronto’s longest serving Commissioner of Public Works.
 Harris believed that civic architecture should be a source of community pride, and the classic Art Deco building certainly reflects this.
 Now, the newly restored landmark will proudly produce distinct local beers.
 The new location also has a retail store, special events venue and a relaxing atmosphere to enjoy Junction products.
 Learn more.